Techscq/typeorm-mysql-criteria-translator/src/docs/components/type-orm-query-structure-helper/en.md

-# TypeOrmQueryStructureHelper
+# TypeOrmConditionBuilder

 ## 1. Main Purpose

-The `TypeOrmQueryStructureHelper` is a helper class that encapsulates the logic for manipulating the structure of a TypeORM `SelectQueryBuilder`.
+The `TypeOrmConditionBuilder` is a helper class that encapsulates the logic for manipulating the structure of a TypeORM `SelectQueryBuilder`.
 Its primary responsibilities include:

 - Resolving and applying `SELECT` clauses, ensuring all necessary fields (explicit, for ordering, or for cursor) are included.
 - Building and applying conditions for cursor-based pagination.